bhavya2611/cloud-scheduler/README.md

-This project was created in the [Build a React PWA (Progressive Web App)](https://medium.com/technest/build-a-react-pwa-progressive-web-app-e26e4b39186a) tutorial.
+This project was created in the [Build a React PWA (Progressive Web App)]

 ## Quick Start